vulchivijay/vulchivijay/README.md

-# :black_heart: to Build - Senior Frontend Engineer!
+# :black_heart: to Build - Senior Technical Lead @HCLTech!

 Builds web based products and websites for world class clients like Xerox, Freshchat, Freshworks and its products websites, AirFrance etc. Help companies to build complex web applications with modern technologies.
 Coding on React and dreaming on React.